Uwajimaya/FS2020/index.md

 The FS2020 lighting effects for most default aircraft are too low or even incorrect because the same effects have to work for many different aircraft.
-My mod provides customized lighting for each individual aircraft - landing lights, taxi lights, strobe, nav lights, etc. to hopefully provide a more realistic and immersive experience.
+My mod provides customized and more realistic landing lights, taxi lights, strobes, nav lights, etc. for each individual aircraft.
 Thanks for stopping by and have fun!
 Post your comments or questions below, or message me on [https://forums.flightsimulator.com/](https://forums.flightsimulator.com/).